hiwa-house/teletraan/docs/travel/camping.md

 ## Campgrounds to try

 Locations that we'd like to try someday in roughly order of preference.
 (But, first we'd need to actually reserve sites when reservations open.)
-Reservations full for 2023.

 1. [Dungeness Recreation Area](https://clallam.net/Parks/Dungeness.html)
 	- [ ] Drive time: 2.5 hrs